August 16, 2021 / 5 minute read

 When the time comes to sell fleet vehicles at auction, you'll want to make your cars look as good as possible.
 After all, you only get one chance to make a first impression!

-Since your vehicles will already have all the sought-after standards and options, as well as a stellar maintenance record, shining them up will simply be a bonus.
+If your vehicles already have all the sought-after standards and options, as well as a stellar maintenance record, shining them up will simply be a bonus.
 Spend a little time and money on reconditioning your vehicles, including:

 - repairing damages, and